 1. Bagry Lagoon

 Located in Podgórze Płaszów, about 5km southeast from the market square, this artificial reservoir is undoubtedly the best (and most popular) swimming destination within city limits.
-Bagry features three wild beaches and a bathing area (lifeguards on duty from June 15th to August 15th, 10:00-18:00) where you can take a free dip in the regularly monitored and certified clean water.
+Bagry features several artificial beaches and a bathing area (lifeguards on duty daily in July and August, 10:00-18:00) where you can take a free dip in the regularly monitored and certified clean water.
 While some areas around the lake have been left wild, offering discretion for fishermen and those seeking privacy, other parts are well-developed and ideal for families, with plenty of benches, hammocks, a playground and food options.
-The recreation area also features two marinas, and kayak, sailboat, pedalo, SUP board and canoe rental (June until end of September), hosting many sailing events and competitions during the summer.
+The recreation area also features two marinas, and kayak, sailboat, windsurfing, wakeboarding, pedal boat, SUP board and canoe rental (June until end of September), hosting many sailing events and competitions during the summer.

 Like Bagry on a bigger scale, Kryspinów is the favourite summer sun destination for Cracovians keen on a day at the beach.
 About 12km away and well-connected to Kraków (get there by bus in 15-20mins), Kryspinów Lagoon is a large reservoir that features no less than four separate beaches (though only one watched by lifeguards), meaning there is plenty of space for everyone despite large crowds on sunny weekends.
 With thorough infrastructure for guests, the recreation area features a range of attractions including water sports equipment and boat rental, windsurfing and wakeboarding instruction (available in English), zorbing and quads, flyboarding, playgrounds, a ropes course, beach volleyball and tennis courts, and plenty of drinking and eating options, including two proper 'karczmas' (traditional Polish taverns).
 Note that entry is paid, as is parking.